MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-devicelock.md

 <!-- EnforceLockScreenAndLogonImage-Description-Begin -->
 <!-- Description-Source-DDF -->
 Specifies the default lock screen and logon image shown when no user is signed in.
 It also sets the specified image for all users, which replaces the default image.
 The same image is used for both the lock and logon screens.
-Users will not be able to change this image.
+Users won't be able to change this image.
 Value type is a string, which is the full image filepath and filename.
 <!-- EnforceLockScreenAndLogonImage-Description-End -->

 <!-- EnforceLockScreenAndLogonImage-Editable-Begin -->